apache/oodt/README.txt

 Discussion about OODT takes place on the following mailing lists:

-    oodt-dev@incubator.apache.org    - About using OODT and developing OODT
+    dev@oodt.apache.org    - About using OODT and developing OODT

 Notification on all code changes are sent to the following mailing list:

-    oodt-commits@incubator.apache.org
+    commits@oodt.apache.org

 The mailing lists are open to anyone and publicly archived.

-You can subscribe the mailing lists by sending a message to oodt-<LIST>-subscribe@incubator.apache.org (for example oodt-dev-subscribe@...).
-To unsubscribe, send a message to oodt-<LIST>-unsubscribe@incubator.apache.org.
-For more instructions, send a message to oodt-<LIST>-help@incubator.apache.org.
+You can subscribe the mailing lists by sending a message to
+<LIST>-subscribe@oodt.apache.org (for example
+dev-subscribe@oodt...).
+To unsubscribe, send a message to
+<LIST>-unsubscribe@oodt.apache.org.
+For more instructions, send a
+message to <LIST>-help@oodt.apache.org.

 Issue Tracker
 =============